IgorGMendonca/Battery-tester/README.md

-# pandas_batery

-Usado para controle dos dados enviados transformando a tabela de dados recebidos em uma tabela aceitável do banco de dados da empresa
+Tratamento dos dados do teste recebidos do programa E-tester.